sjilss/h264_qdct_ptc/README.md

 [Not be published]

 <b> Files Explanation </b><br/>

+--PTCodes (souce folder): contains all source codes.
+(Before research pulicaiton/accepted, we only provide a associate/necessary revised .c files, namely encoder_p.c, which includes p_trellis_coding and restore_context functions.
+Besides, more .c and .h files, such as x264.c/.h, macroblock_p.c/.h, common_p.c/.h, ratecontrol_p.c/.h, etc., are revised for the implementation of PTC.)

 --embed.bat: contains a case of command line parameters, and double click it to run the embedding tool.

 --extract.bat: contains a case of command line parameters, and double click it to run the extraction tool.